The Murray-Darling Basin Plan formally commenced in November 2012, and is a requirement of the Commonwealth Water Act 2007.

 Environmental watering also has important social, cultural and economic benefits.
 It has been found to support recreational activities, sustain Country for Traditional Owners, and improve water quality for farmers.

-To balance socio-economic and environmental outcomes, the Basin Plan allows for changes to water recovery targets through the SDL Adjustment Mechanism.
+To balance socio-economic and environmental outcomes, the Basin Plan allows for changes to water recovery targets through the Sustainable Diversion Limit (SDL) Adjustment Mechanism.

 The adjustment mechanism allows for up to 650 GL of the Basin Plan’s water recovery target to be achieved through offsets from projects that deliver equivalent environmental outcomes without the need for more water.
 Projects may include environmental works and measures, or operational rule changes.